 The proposal is a gravel quarry with a maximum annual extraction rate of less than 30,000 cubic metres of material per annum.
 The total area of proposed disturbance is less than 2ha (refer Figure 3 - Conceptual Site Layout Plan and Figure 4 - Conceptual Quarry Development Plan).
 The life of the quarry is anticipated to be less than 25 years, subject to resource availability and Parkes Shire Council's Roads Program.
 Limited blasting may be required where material is not able to be extracted by mechanical excavation means, with one blast per year estimated to occur.
-Native vegetation along the southern edge of the gravel quarry would be removed to allow for the extension of the pit a further to the south-east of the existing active extraction area.
-This south-easterly pit expansion is to source high grade gravel material and to create suitably graded and safe embankments along pit boundaries.
-Excavated material would generally be stockpiled and crushed by mobile gravel crushing plant for subsequent delivery of gravel material directly to the local road network via Gibsons Lane.
+Excavated material would generally be stockpiled and crushed by mobile gravel crushing plant for subsequent delivery of gravel material directly to the local road network via The Grange Lane.